ericrasch/ericrasch/README.md

 I'm a seasoned engineering leader recognized as "the best performance marketing technologist in the space" by executive leadership.
 With a unique blend of technical depth and marketing technology expertise, I drive measurable business impact through strategic infrastructure decisions and pioneering use of generative AI tools for rapid prototyping, automation, and code quality.

 While many leaders talk about AI, I use it daily to ship production code.
+Since 2023, I've leveraged ChatGPT, Claude, and Claude Code to achieve 3x development velocity, building production automation in days instead of weeks.
 My GitHub commits from 2025 show consistent AI-assisted development across Python automation, infrastructure tooling, and complex problem-solving.
 I understand AI's capabilities and limitations from hands-on experience, not theory.

 - 🚀 **Principal Engineer** at SleepDoctor.com (Former VP of Software Engineering)
 - 💰 Delivered **$135K+ annual savings** through platform optimization